julian-swart/julian-swart.github.io/_posts/2019-07-14-the-big-rock-fishing-tournament.md

 * 10:00 AM - 10:15 AM was the best 15 minute interval for hook-ups with 14
 <br/> <br/>

-## Overview
+### Notes

 Here is a link to [The Big Rock](https://www.thebigrock.com/) website and a link to the [Participants](https://www.thebigrock.com/tournament/participants/).

 I recommend skimming the the **Tournament Details** and **Terminology** sections below for some general knowledge and context of the tournament.

 To see how I obtained the data, please read the **Technical Notes** section.
 This was my first web scraping project and I go through some of my struggles and what I learned.

-## Introduction
+### Introduction

+Participants have to radio-in any activity since they are far from shore and people want to know what is happening.
+For instance, when they are hooked-up to a fish, it must be reported.
+This creates a lot of activity data.
+I pulled this data from the website and did a small analysis on it.

 There are varying beliefs for what works best to attract and catch billfish, especially blue marlin.
 Different contributing factors include, but are not limited to:
 * type of lure